kfclts/kns/README.md

 - [ ] Deploy application
 - [ ] Amazon Web Service
 - [ ] Bug: mat-chip:hober not working(which workable at 7/20 version)
+- [X] Feature: Enhance search and tag feature, with URL

 # KnsWoStandalone